mek97/reoptimization-algorithms/CONTRIBUTING.rst

 Improve Documentation
 ---------------------

-Documentation improvements are always welcomed, whether as part of the official Airflow docs, in docstrings, ``docs/*.rst`` or even on the web as blog posts or articles.
+Documentation improvements are always welcomed, whether as part of the official docs, in docstrings, ``docs/*.rst`` or even on the web as blog posts or articles.

 Submit Feedback
 ---------------